divblox/divblox.github.io/advanced-training-exercise.md

     }
 ```

-#### Update Component

-This is the update CRUD component that we created from the Divblox web interface.

-#### SubCategory List
+#### Sub Category List

+On the 'category_update' page we want to be able to display and manage the sub categories for the current category.
-For this, we just create a new CRUD component, similar to the category data series, except that it is constrained by the current category ID, only displaying the child categories.
-We do this by overriding the `getPage()` function to only query the constrained array of categories from the database.
+For this, we just create a new CRUD component for the 'Category' entity, except that it must be constrained by the current constraining category ID,
+only displaying the child categories.
+We do this by overriding the `getPage()` function in the component.php to only query the constrained array of categories
+from the database.

 ```php
 // Change logic in the getPage function